 What is a Continuing Education Unit (CEU)?
-A CEU is a way of measuring an individual’s participation in a continuing education program (such as those offered by the Hutchinson Center).
+A CEU is a way of measuring an individual’s participation in a continuing education program.
 CEUs were established to verify that a person has completed the required program to get their professional certificates, which allows them to continue practicing.
 Professionals can use CEUs to improve skills and stay current with new technology, laws and requirements that may apply to their fields.

 The Continuing Education Unit (CEU) is a nationally accepted uniform unit for measuring participation in applicable noncredit continuing education activities.
 CEU programs are generally designed for a specific audience and are often used for professional development in a particular industry or profession.
 The CEU permits individuals to participate in many different kinds of programs while accumulating a uniform record available for future reference.

-Further inquiries about the CEU application process should be directed to: firstname.lastname@example.org or 207.338.8000.
+Further inquiries about the CEU application process should be directed to Lauren Campe at email@example.com.